iRobotEducation/root-docs/README.md

 The iRobot Coding App is compatible with Bluetooth® Low Energy (BLE) devices running most major, up-to-date operating systems, including Windows, macOS, ChromeOS, Linux, iOS, iPadOS, and Android.

 The iRobot Coding App can be downloaded from the [Apple App Store](https://apps.apple.com/app/id1524652548), [Google Play Store](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding), or used online at [code.irobot.com](https://code.irobot.com/).
-When connecting to your robot using the online [Web App](https://code.irobot.com/), please also ensure you are using a browser that supports Bluetooth® Low Energy (BLE) technology, such as Chrome or Edge.
+When connecting to your robot using the online [Web App](https://code.irobot.com/), please also ensure you are using a browser that supports Web Bluetooth, such as Chrome or Edge.

 </details>